-Q_4160 For each program to which you are applying under the CFA, explain your strategy for proceeding if the full amount of requested funding, required matching funds, and temporary financing are not secured as expected, or committed sources become unavailable.
+Q\4160 For each program to which you are applying under the CFA, explain your strategy for proceeding if the full amount of requested funding, required matching funds, and temporary financing are not secured as expected, or committed sources become unavailable.
 This explanation must address any proposed project phases, and both CFA and non-CFA sources of funds.

-New Paltz is requesting \$857,550 in CDBG funds to use in conjunction with \$47,000 of firmly committed Village funds to continue addressing a NYS DEC Consent Order.
+New Paltz is requesting \$1,500,000 in CDBG funds to use in conjunction with \$388,150 of firmly committed Village funds to continue addressing a NYS DEC Consent Order.
 No other funds will be required to complete this project.

-Our \$904,550 project budget represents the entire project.
+Our \$1,888,150 budget represents the entire project.
 It is not an activity dependent on any other activity to provide benefit to the public.
 This project is a stand alone project although it is part of a long term plan to comply with the NYSDEC Consent Order by replacing and/or rehabilitating aging sewer mains.

-If this CFA OCR Small Cities request is not funded the Village of New Paltz will have no choice but to proceed through local bonding.
-The penalty for non-compliance will be steep, if the Village does not complete the proposed project during 2024/2025 as evidence of continued Consent Order compliance it can be fined by NYSDEC up to \$37,500 per day.
+If this 2024 CFA OCR Small Cities request is not funded the Village of New Paltz will have no choice but to proceed through local bonding.
+The penalty for non-compliance will be steep, if the Village does not complete the proposed project during 2025/2026 as evidence of continued Consent Order compliance it can be fined by NYSDEC up to \$37,500 per day.

-The Median Household Income (MHI) of New Paltz Village is \$51,912 as per the US Census MHI in 2021 inflation adjusted dollars.
+The Median Household Income (MHI) of New Paltz Village is \$59,779 as per the US Census in 2022 inflation adjusted dollars.
 The New Paltz Village sanitary sewer user base has been calculated at 2,880 EDU's, of those 2,192 are residential.

-The typical cost of sanitary service per EDU is now \$515.18 per year, composed of the following:
+The typical cost of sanitary service per EDU is now \$575.17 per year, composed of the following:

-- Existing O&M cost of sewer utility = \$1,483,707 is budgeted for 2023/2024 as shown page 13 and 14 of the current Village budget (see budgeted uploaded with Public Infrastructure Activity Detail).
-Per EDU cost of O & M is \$515.18; and - Current Debt Service of sewer utility no debt service budgeted in 2023/2024 Village budget.
+- Existing O&M cost of sewer utility = \$1,656,486 is budgeted for 2024/2025 as shown on page 14 of 20 of the current Village budget (see budget uploaded with Public Infrastructure Activity Detail).
+Per EDU cost of O & M is \$575.17; and - Current Debt Service of sewer utility no debt service budgeted in 2024/2025 Village budget.

-Current sewer user costs are the sum of O&M and debt service charges (\$515.18 + \$0.00 = \$515.18). \$ 515.18 presently 0.99% of MHI.
+Current sewer user costs are the sum of O&M and debt service charges (\$575.17 + \$0.00 = \$575.17). \$ 575.17 presently is 0.96% of MHI.

-We considered two alternatives to CDBG, described below:
+We considered two alternatives to CDBG:

 USDA Water & Waste - USDA RD approved our \$5,531,500 water filtration plant upgrade.
 Since the offer was "loan only" the Village proceeded using local bonding to save on administrative costs.
 The project was bid in 2017 and was completed in 2021.
 This \$5,531,500 water filtration plant upgrade was in addition to \$1 million the Village borrowed to replace one of its water tanks in 2012 (partially funded by OCR project #793PR72-11).
-Since our USDA RD water system request of \$5,531,500 received a "loan only" offer at RD's intermediate rate, it is very unlikely that USDA would offer anything other than another loan offer for this more modest \$904,550 sewer project.
+Since our USDA RD water system request of \$5,531,500 received a "loan only" offer at RD's intermediate rate, it is very unlikely that USDA would offer anything other than another loan offer for this more modest \$1,888,150 sewer project.
 Again traditional bonding would be less expensive without USDA RD compliance related administrative costs.